 When Are Harlequin Bugs Most Active?

-As their range moves farther north, mature bugs will tend to overwinter in deep grass, cabbage stalks or leaf litter on the ground.
+As their range moves farther north, adults overwinter in deep grass, cabbage stems, or plant debris on the ground.

 Nymphs are typically not able to survive winter weather, but most adults can go into a semi-dormant state and emerge in early spring to eat your young garden plants and reproduce.